 In a successful third year, graduate students do two things: they acquire pedagogical skills and confidence as teachers; they make enough progress on isolating a dissertation topic that they are able, at the end of that year or by the end of the first term of the fourth year, to write a prospectus and have a successful topical exam.

 The student and pre-prospectus advisor should meet before the end of spring exams.
-The meeting's purpose is to discuss the student's general area(s) of interest for a dissertation and, if the student is ready, to devise a tentative list of articles or books which the student will read and reflect on over the next twelve months.
+The meeting's purpose is to discuss the student's general area(s) of interest for a dissertation and, if the student is ready, to devise a tentative list of articles or books that the student will read and reflect on over the next 12 months.

-G3s meet with their pre-prospectus advisor in the first days of the fall term.
+Third year students meet with their pre-prospectus advisor in the first days of the fall term.
 The aim of this meeting is to give the student a manageable set of concrete tasks to complete toward settling on a prospectus topic.
-In this meeting, advisor and student should decide on: a collection of at least six articles or book chapters to discuss at meetings; a schedule for meetings during the fall (the norm being a meeting roughly every two weeks); the written work the student commits to doing in advance of each meeting.
-This work need not be elaborate --it might, for example, be a few pages of critical summary and discussion of the reading for the meeting.
+In this meeting, advisor and student should decide on: a collection of at least six articles or book chapters to discuss at meetings; a schedule for meetings during the fall (the norm being a meeting roughly every two weeks); and the written work the student commits to doing in advance of each meeting.
+This work need not be elaborate—it might, for example, be a few pages of critical summary and discussion of the reading for the meeting.

-The norm is that in the fall term of year 3 students do research in the area in which they expect to write so that they can fashion a fairly specific topic for the prospectus; spring term is then devoted to writing a prospectus.
-Typically, students exchange their pre-prospectus advisor for a prospectus advisor working in the relevant research area in the second semester of their third year if the pre-prospectus advisor does not work in the area of the student's dissertation.
+The norm is that in the fall term of year three, students do research in the area in which they expect to write so that they can fashion a fairly specific topic for the prospectus; spring term is then devoted to writing a prospectus.

 Financial Support, Travel and Research Funding, and Teaching